 It is a statutory duty for the Council to determine and keep under review its affordable borrowing limits.
-The mid-year position in respect of the Council's approved Treasury and Prudential Indicators (affordability limits) is appended at Annex A.
+The mid-year position in respect of the Council's approved Treasury and Prudential Indicators (affordability limits) will be reported to Cabinet on 4 December and referred on to Council in line with the requirements of the Prudential Code..

-10. Risk Management (Key Aspects)
+8. Risk Management (Key Aspects)